Morces/burger-palace-project/README.md

 #### {For ordering fast foods}, {2022}
 #### By **{Moses Karani}**
 ## Description
-{Nthing difficult.
+{Nothing difficult.
 Self explanatory. }
 ## Setup/Installation Requirements
 * This is a great place
 * in a simple